-- Be developing a digital technology or operating a Canadian smart farm focused on the production of a recognized agri-food product or addressing a specific Canadian agricultural challenge.
+- Be developing a digital technology or operating a Canadian smart farm focused on the sustainable livestock production which addresses a specific Canadian agricultural opportunity.
 This may include, but is not limited to the following:

-- Indigenous-focused agriculture
+- Indigenous-focused livestock agriculture

-- Broad-acre crops

-- Small-acre crops

-- Greenhouse crops

-- Horticultural crops

-- Livestock and poultry

-- Dairy

-- Soil Health

-- Regenerative Agriculture

-- Have available the knowledge and skills necessary to evaluate and publicly report on the

-economic, social, and/or environmental benefits provided by the technology or knowledge

-being evaluated, including, but not limited to:

-- Improved operator decision-making

-- More precise use of agricultural inputs

-- o Increased farm efficiency, productivity, and/or profitability
+- o Improved feed efficiency and/or nutrient management

+- Energy efficiency in livestock production

-- o Reduced reliance on costly unskilled labour
+- o Animal health/welfare

-- o Improved production of crops or livestock with traits preferred by consumers

-- Improved production of crops or livestock that add value
+- o Feed and forage production related to animal production

+- Livestock transportation

-- Improved land use
+- Traceability

-- o Reduced water use

-- o Reduced greenhouse gas emissions

-- o Enhanced carbon capture

-- Have interest in, and be capable of, empirically validating the use of the latest knowledge and emerging technology relevant to the proposed project, including an assessment of potential economic value

-- Commit to sharing high-quality, verifiable evaluations of emerging technologies with the agtech community

-- Commit to demonstrating the latest knowledge and emerging technology implemented or tested on the farm to Canadian agricultural producers, researchers and communities

-- Commit to providing a high-level summary of datasets generated during the project for publication in the CAAIN directory

-- Commit to contributing a high-level summary of intellectual property generated to the CAAIN IP directory - Provide learning opportunities contributing to the development of a skilled workforce - Commit to sharing research and/ or demonstration data using a common structured format with CAAIN.
-This data, when anonymized, will be owned by CAAIN - Commit to using CAAIN's data collaboration and management platform, including providing Application Programming Interfaces (APIs) necessary for data integration. (for activities involving smart farms & networks) - Commit to keeping resultant (foreground) IP and data in Canada for a minimum of 5 years
+- Eligible livestock species include bovine (beef and dairy cattle, bison), poultry, swine, ovine, caprine, bees, and alternate livestock species such as deer and elk.
+Applicants may reach out to CAAIN program mangers to inquire about livestock species not listed in this document. - Have available the knowledge and skills necessary to evaluate and publicly report on the economic, social, and/or environmental benefits provided by the technology or knowledge being evaluated, including, but not limited to: - o Improved operator decision-making - More precise use of livestock agricultural inputs - o Increased animal efficiency, productivity, and/or profitability - o Reduced reliance on costly unskilled labour - o Improved production of livestock with traits preferred by consumers - Improved production of livestock that add value - Improved land use - o Reduced water use - Reduced greenhouse gas emissions - o Enhanced carbon capture - Have interest in, and be capable of, empirically validating the use of the latest knowledge and emerging technology relevant to the proposed project, including an assessment of potential economic value - Commit to sharing high-quality, verifiable evaluations of emerging technologies with the agtech community - Commit to demonstrating the latest knowledge and emerging technology implemented or tested on the farm to Canadian agricultural producers, researchers and communities - Commit to providing a high-level summary of datasets generated during the project for publication in the CAAIN directory - Commit to contributing a high-level summary of intellectual property generated to the CAAIN IP directory - Provide learning opportunities contributing to the development of a skilled workforce - Commit to sharing research and/ or demonstration data using a common structured format with CAAIN.
+This data, when anonymized, will be owned by CAAIN - Commit to using CAAIN's data collaboration and management platform, including providing Application Programming Interfaces (APIs) necessary for data integration. (for activities involving smart farms & networks) - Commit to keeping resultant (foreground) IP and data in Canada for a minimum of 5 years from project from project completion.